 - Tortilla chips for dipping

-Mix together sour cream and taco seasoning pack until thoroughly combined, and set aside or refrigerate until ready to use.
+- Mix together sour cream and taco seasoning packet until thoroughly combined, and set aside or refrigerate until ready to use.

-Spread a layer of re-fried beans on a low profile serving platter.
-Spread with guacamole, and sour cream mixture, layering as you go.
+- Spread a layer of re-fried beans on a low profile serving platter.

 - Spread a layer of sour cream mixture on top of beans.

 - Top with cheese, tomatoes, onion, olives, and avocado.

 - Cover and refrigerate until ready to serve.

 Use a carton of fresh pico de gallo (tomato, onion, cilantro) from the produce section, to save time chopping the individual ingredients.